Physical Education Lead: Mr. Stringer

 Our vision for all pupils at St. Mary's is the children to feel inspired and engaged when taking part in PE.
 This can be in the form of excelling within competitive sport, which we provide in our termly Intra-school events, or in our exciting and inclusive PE lessons.
 These lessons allow the children to flourish in both physical literacy and mental confidence - as well as supporting their knowledge on how to live a healthy lifestyle.
 We also believe, and try to provide opportunities for all pupils, to compete and take part in activities outside of school, which allows children to build character and embed values such as fair-play and respect.

 For all children to be competent in a broad range of fundamental movements (agility, balance and coordination) and to have met the 'End Point' for their Key Stage.

-Are physically active for sustained periods of time
+For all children to be physically active for sustained periods of time.

 How is the Curriculum planned?